vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

 The callback is queued and it will wait for the current update to be resolved before processing the next update.
-Unlike the browser implementation, HMR updates in Vite Runtime wait until all listeners (like, `vite:beforeUpdate`/`vite:beforeFullReload`) are finished before updating the modules.
+Unlike the browser implementation, HMR updates in a module runner will wait until all listeners (like, `vite:beforeUpdate`/`vite:beforeFullReload`) are finished before updating the modules.

 ## Environments during build